Razviar/mtgap/README.md

 6. Check if antiviruses or firewalls are blocking app traffic, add app to exception.

 ## Changelog
+v.2.0/18 released 18/12/2019
+* International MTGA date formats fix
+* Overlay is dragable now (for now position is not being saved)
+* Some bugs are fixed.

 v.2.0.17 released 17/12/2019
 * Fixed overlay: FINALLY it's showing up
 * Impelmented most if overlay's settings